Dry skin, medically known as xerosis, is characterized by cracked, rough, scaly, or itchy skin.

 - radiation therapy

-Some types of skin conditions cause patches of dry skin.
-These conditions include:
+Some types of skin conditions can lead to patches of dry skin, including:

 - atopic dermatitis (eczema)